Forecaster/RailcraftCalculatorFuel/README.md

  -- Syntax --

-First line needs to be

-Version: x
+Version no longer needs to be the first line.
+It now searches for "Version=" so it can be positioned anywhere, or omitted, in which case it will not display the Version: line in the fuel list panel.

+Version syntax:

+Version=x

 Version scheme here is arbitrary.
-Currently only displayed when the file is selected.
+Currently only displayed in the fuel list panel when the file is selected.
-Not really important since this repository will replace the fuel list changelog.
+Not really important anymore since this repository will replace the fuel list changelog.

 The rest of the file can either be comments, which is any line starting with //